fphilipe/premailer-rails3/README.md

 premailer-rails3
 ================

-This project moved to https://github.com/fphilipe/premailer-rails
+This project was renamed to **premailer-rails** and is now located at https://github.com/fphilipe/premailer-rails